-Brazil is maybe known worldwide for its samba, football and beautiful cities, but cinema it’s definitely not on this list.
-Even thought the Brazilian film industry is not so big, as the years go by, the country is producing more and more quality content.
+Brazil is maybe known worldwide for its samba, football and beautiful cities, but cinema is definitely not on this list.
+Even though the Brazilian film industry is not so big, as the years go by, the country is producing more and more quality content.
 A few Brazilian movies are even well known in other countries – movies like Central do Brasil and Cidade de Deus are highly acclaimed by the critics.

 In the list below we recommend you some of the greatest Brazilian movies you should watch.